angular/protractor/docs/page-objects.md

 };
 module.exports = new AngularHomepage();
 ```
-The next thing you need to do is modify the test script to use the PageObject and its properties.
+The next thing you need to do is modify the test script to use the Page Object and its properties.
 Note that the _functionality_ of the test script itself does not change (nothing is added or deleted).

-In the spec, you'll `require` Page Object.
+In the test script, you'll `require` the Page Object as presented above.
 The path to the Page Object _will be relative_ to your spec, so adjust accordingly.

 ```js
 var angularHomepage = require('./AngularHomepage');